Letters from Sister María Jesús Masiá

 We received Bautista’s letter in due time, and we have kept it as a keepsake.
 He has suffered greatly, and you, Purificación and Mª Vicenta, must have endured seeing him suffer.
 As for Mother at home, I don’t know how she managed without seeing him.
 May the Lord reward everything you’ve gone through with glory, since He holds you in His love.

 As the Feast of the Purification approaches, I send these little words as a token of affection, praying that the Blessed Virgin will shower you with her graces.
 In return for the Calvary you’ve gone through with Bautista’s illness, may this be the beginning of an eminent sanctity for you, and may the Virgin bring Bautista to full health.
-May we all spend many joyful years in holiness, enjoying Juanito.
+May we all spend many joyful years in holiness, enjoying Juanito, for whom everything seems to be “teta” (Childlike way of saying “Aunt” in Spanish)

 I have one request: I’m in need of a small veil.
 If you have an old coat or dress of María Vicenta’s there, I could make use of it.
 I feel sorry to ask for a new one.
 You know that if you have to give away anything, especially if it’s black, it’s always us first.
 I’ll tell you later why I need it.